VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms

 \subsection{Experiment Setup}

+At each step, the model receives the current observation, history of the last 20 observations and actions, held items, and available actions, from which it selects one executable action.
 For each room, we conducted three different trials and averaged the resulting metrics.
-To prevent a few challenging puzzles from blocking access to subsequent checkpoints, we experimented with both the default no-hint setting (\expbase) and the hint-provided setting (\exphint).
-In \exphint, if there are no changes in achieved checkpoints for over 30 consecutive turns, a hint guideline message is given to guide the agent toward the next checkpoint.
-Furthermore, each experiment was terminated early if no significant changes occurred within 100 consecutive turns, and was automatically concluded after a total of 300 steps.
+Each experiment was terminated early if no significant progress occurred within 100 consecutive steps and was automatically concluded after 300 steps.